UCCF logo Your browser does not support HTML5 video.

 The right place

 Believing that things are random is a mistruth that can lead us into whirls of anxiety and pressure.
-But Acts 17 reminds us that nothing is random:
+But Acts 17: 26-27 reminds us that nothing is random:

 ‘From one man he made all the nations, that they should inhabit the earth; and he marked out their appointed times in history and the boundaries of their lands.
-God did this so that they would seek him and perhaps reach out for him and find him, though he is not far from any one of us.’ (v26-27)
+God did this so that they would seek him and perhaps reach out for him and find him, though he is not far from any one of us.’

 With a careful and steady hand, God shapes our boundaries and times.
-The grades He gives are designed to put you in a specific location, surrounded by specific people, studying a specific subject – or maybe not continuing to study at all.
+The grades He gives are designed to put you in a specific location, surrounded by specific people, studying a specific subject – or perhaps not continuing to study at all.

-I have a friend who didn’t get a grade he needed.
-His first-choice university didn’t accept him so he ended up going elsewhere, enjoying a different subject, serving in a different CU, and even meeting his future wife.
+I have a friend who didn’t get one grade he needed.
+His first-choice university didn’t accept him, so he ended up going elsewhere, enjoying a different subject, serving in a different CU, and even meeting his future wife.
 Later, his paper was re-marked and brought up to an A, but God had intended that marker’s momentary lapse in judgement – only for a few weeks – so my friend would end up in an entirely different place.

 We can have total confidence in the circumstances our grades give us because we know that, like a personally tailored suit, they have been designed just for us.